Fedder type criteria for quasi-$F$-splitting I: Introduction

-Finally, we introduce the sketch of proof of Theorem \ref{Intro:thm:delta formula}.
-Since the ring structure of $W_n(S)$ is defined by using a lift of $S$ to mixed characteristic, it is natural to reduce Theorem \ref{Intro:thm:delta formula} to the mixed characteristic case.
-We consider a lift $A:=W(k)[x_1,\ldots,x_N]$ of $S$ to mixed characteristic.
-Using the monomial decomposition on $A$, we can define $\delta_n$ and $\Delta_n$ in a similar way to the above.
-By the commutativity of $\Delta_n$, Theorem \ref{Intro:thm:delta formula} can be reduced to equations
+Now, we see the sketch of proof of Theorem \ref{Intro:thm:delta formula}.
+We recall that the ring of Witt vectors is defined via mixed characteristic (see Subsection \ref{subsec:Witt vectors}).
+For this reason, we consider the ring of Witt vectors over a lift $A:=W(k)[x_1,\ldots,x_N]$ of $S$.
+Taking the monomial decomposition, we can define $\delta_n$ and $\Delta_n$ on $A$ in a way similar to the above.
+Then Theorem \ref{Intro:thm:delta formula} can be reduced to proving an equation